-In the context of a Pre-Prod environment for VA users, the system follows the same user account management procedure applied to the Production environment.
-Nearly 400 VA positions have been mapped to predefined roles in the Oracle Millennium system platform.
-Each of those "Oracle roles" determines the level of access a user has in the patient's medical record.
+Nearly 400 VA positions have been mapped to predefined roles in the Oracle Millennium product.
+Each of those "Oracle roles" determines what level of access a user has in the patient's medical record.
 Each user needs to be assigned at least a primary role and an optional secondary role.
-The Oracle roles for the VA enterprise have been defined at national level in national workshops organized by relevant VA national councils and based on workflows.
+The Oracle roles for the VA enterprise were defined at national level in the National Workshops by the National Councils and based on workflows.
+As having outlined in the methodology section of the URA SOP, ver.
+1.5 document stated in section 8.1a, a secure URA library and URA list are created and stored on the site-specific page under the EHRM Facilities Implementation Center (EFIC) SharePoint workspace.
+The assigned local URAC in collaboration with URA Subject Matter Experts (SMEs) is ultimately responsible for those critical artifacts, particularly to ensure the integrity of the single source of truth URA list.